AlexStormwood/Express-Auth-Microservice-Example/README.md

 	- routeRequiresLongLivedJwtParam - needs to be rewritten to not use PassportJS
 - `src/controllers/functions/AuthFunctions.js`
 	- createTvLoginToken function should send the token to the user via email, not return the token as part of of the request/response flow.
+- `/README.md`
+	- include info about Postmark / the email functionality
+	- explain the server testing
+	- maybe add some info about the "everything is middleware" structure of the routes